yarlson/yarlson-dev/content/blog/gold-standard-cli-design-principles.md

 Most internal tooling starts as a bash script hacked together during an outage.
 It evolves into a Python script, then eventually a compiled binary distributed to the entire engineering org.

 The problem is that most of these tools remain "scripts" at heart—fragile, unpredictable, and hostile to automation.
+To fix this, high-velocity engineering organizations are converging on a rigorous set of design principles—a **Gold Standard** for CLI architecture.

 ## The Core Problem: Context Blindness

 Production CLIs serve two masters: the developer at a terminal and the script running in CI.
 Most tools optimize for one and break the other.

-The solution is TTY detection—your tool must know whether stdout is connected to a terminal or a pipe, then behave accordingly.
+The **Gold Standard** requires TTY detection—your tool must know whether stdout is connected to a terminal or a pipe, then behave accordingly.

 **Interactive (TTY detected):**